What Sets Lay-Z-Spa Apart?

 Yes, a Lay-Z-Spa pump is waterproof, however, if you are expecting a very large amount of rain or bad weather it is recommended that you bring the spa and pump indoors.
 Constant adverse weather conditions could damage your spa and pump.

-No, a Lay-Z-Spa should not be left in direct sunlight as this can cause damage to the liner.
-Ideally, you should position your hot tub in a sheltered location.
+A Lay-Z-Spa should not be left in direct sunlight as this can cause damage to the liner.
+Ideally, you should position your hot tub in a sheltered location or provide some shading.

-Simply drain, deflate, clean thoroughly with a mild non-abrasive cleaner, rinse thoroughly, dry and all should go back into the box for storage.
-Please store your Lay-Z-Spa in a dry, moisture-free environment that has an ambient temperature of well above 4ºC.
+You must ensure to take care when moving, folding and storing your inflatable liner.
+And, you should store your Lay-Z-Spa in a dry, moisture-free environment that has an ambient temperature of well above 4ºC.

-Yes, you can.
-If you are planning on using your Lay-Z-Spa frequently, we recommend leaving the pump and filter on all the time as this is the most cost-effective in the long run.
-This maintains the heat of the water and it will ensure the filter is constantly filtering the spa's water.
+If you are planning on using your Lay-Z-Spa frequently, we recommend leaving the heat and filter on all the time as this is the most cost-effective in the long run.
+If you use your Lay-Z-Spa less regularly, don't forget that all our hot tubs include the Power Saving Timer which lets you control your heating in advance.

 Yes, all Lay-Z-Spa models with a 2017 or newer pump can heat and use the AirJet™ Massage System at the same time.